-The Compensation Committee of the Board of Directors also set HPOs for the CEO at the beginning of 2022, which consisted of both quantitative and qualitative objectives.
-HPOs and performance expectations for all other NEOs are established by the CEO.
-HPOs include goals tied to the overall strategic priorities of the Company and included goals related to diversity, equity and inclusion, talent management as well as cross-agency collaboration.
-For quantitative HPOs, specific, measurable objectives are established.
-For qualitative HPOs, specific accomplishments or expectations are defined and the Committee exercises judgment in assessing performance.
+At the beginning of 2023, the Compensation Committee set performance goals for each of the above financial metrics.
+The Compensation Committee also set HPOs for the CEO at the beginning of 2023, which consisted of both quantitative and qualitative objectives.
+HPOs and performance expectations for all other NEOs are established by the CEO and reviewed by the Compensation Committee.
+HPOs include goals tied to the overall strategic priorities of the Company and goals related to diversity, equity and inclusion, talent management as well as cross-agency collaboration.
+For quantitative HPOs, specific, measurable objectives are established at the beginning of the year.
+For qualitative HPOs, specific accomplishments or expectations are defined at the beginning of the year and the Committee exercises judgment in assessing performance.

-The CEO's performance, as it pertains to HPOs, is assessed after considering written assessments submitted to the Compensation Committee of the Board of Directors for both the Company as a whole and for the CEO himself.
-For all other NEOs, the CEO assesses performance against established HPOs and makes recommendations to the Committee.
-Based on the Committee's independent evaluation, the Committee will score performance on a scale which ranges from "Significantly Missed Expectations", and yields a payout between 0% and 200% of an NEO's target annual incentive.
+The CEO's performance, as it pertains to HPOs, is determined by the full Board of Directors after considering written assessments submitted for both the Company as a whole and for the CEO himself.
+For all other NEOs, the CEO assesses performance against established HPOs and makes recommendations to the Compensation Committee.
+Based on the Compensation Committee's independent evaluation, the Compensation Committee will score performance on a scale which ranges from "Significantly Missed Expectations" to "Significantly Exceeded Expectations" and yields a payout for the portion of the award tied to HPOs between 0% and 200% of an NEO's target annual incentive.

-2022 IPG CORPORATE FINANCIAL PERFORMANCE AND ANNUAL INCENTIVE AWARDS FOR NEOS
+2023 IPG CORPORATE FINANCIAL PERFORMANCE AND ANNUAL INCENTIVE AWARDS FOR NEOS

-Below are the Company's 2022 performance goals and actual achievement against those goals.
+Below are the Company's 2023 performance goals and actual achievement against those goals.

-FINANCIAL GOALS 2022 TARGET 2022 ACTUAL
+FINANCIAL GOALS 2023 TARGET 2023 ACTUAL

-OG % 5.0% 7.0%
+OG % 3.0% (0.1%)

-OIBIA % 20.9% 20.4%
+OIBIA % 16.7% 16.7%